 Reinstated Leave: Employees rehired as of 1/1/14 to a full-time position within 3 years of termination and possessing 5 years of previous service will have their sick leave balance reinstated.
 Employees rehired into a full- time position within 6 months of termination from a prior full-time position will keep their seniority on accrual for vacation.
 If rehired after 6 month of termination, vacation accrual earnings will start at the same rate as a new hire.

+There is no limitation on sick leave accrual.
+Accrused sick leave is not payable upon termination of employment.
 For information regarding converting accumulated sick leave at retirement to cover health insurance premiums, see 4.08 Retirement System & Sick Leave.

 - Leave Request Form